JStaRFilms/jstar-code-review/README.md

 **Local-first, context-aware AI code reviewer** powered by LlamaIndex + Groq.

+Works with **any language** — TypeScript, Python, Rust, Go, you name it.

 ## ✨ Features

 - **Local Vector Index** — Embeddings stored locally, no external DB